EbenEzerManurung/ritel-laravel/README.md

-# Laravel 13.9.0 Ritel
+# Ritel Laravel

-A modern retail management system built with Laravel 13.9.0 and Vite, designed to help businesses manage customers, products, and sales transactions efficiently through a responsive and user-friendly interface.
+A modern retail management system built with Laravel 13.9.0, designed to help businesses manage customers, products, and sales transactions efficiently through a responsive and user-friendly interface.

 ## Backend API